PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 ![](TomThumb/tomthumb1_small.png)
 The hay inside had lost it's bliss, but it felt like the closest thing she had to a home right now, so she went inside.

 The Tailor was sitting up, looking at her.
 His face and eyes showing sympathy.
-“Could I live here?” she thought to herself.
-However, would The Tailor live here?
+She thought to herself: “Could I live here?
+Would The Tailor live here?”.
 She looked at him.
-“Would you live here?”, she asked, instantly regretting it; obvious that he would not.
-“Where are you going?”, she heard herself ask.
+“Would you live here?”, and then: “Where are you going?”.
+The words tumbling out, she did not mean to say that.

-He thought about this, but dismissed it with a wave of his hand; “That's a rather deep question for the morning.”.
-He lounged back, stretching.
-“How about some breakfast first?
-We can philosophise later.”
+But he thought about this, then waved the question away: “That's a rather deep question for the morning.”.
+He lounged back stretching.
+“We can philosophise later.
+Lets have breakfast first.”

 Tom deduced she was welcome to be with The Tailor for the foreseeable future, which was breakfast.